What is a semantic index in web scraping?

 Why it matters

-• AI agents: Real-time decisions need instant data access
+- AI agents: Real-time decision-making requires instant access to data

-• High volume: Cache hits reduce costs and time
+- High volume: Cache hits reduce both cost and processing time

-Olostep's maxAge parameter lets you specify acceptable cache age—instant results when fresh data exists.
+Olostep's maxAge parameter lets you define the maximum acceptable age for cached data—instant results whenever fresh data already exists.

 Key Takeaways

-Semantic indexing delivers cached data in milliseconds, essential for real-time AI applications.
+Semantic indexing delivers cached web data in milliseconds, making it essential for real-time AI applications and user-facing products that can't afford multi-second scraping delays.

 Ready to get started?